miangoaren/miangoaren.github.io/_proteins/00045_ribozome.md

 ---
-title: "Post 45: ¡El ribosoma es una ribozima!  😱"
+title: "Post 45: The ribosome is a ribozyme!  😱"
 collection: proteins
 permalink: /proteins/00045_ribozome
 date: 2023-09-20